konpeki622/origin-demo/src/monitor/README.md

 ## Monitor
-Performance/Error monitoring such as `sentry` and `TinyMonitor` can be built in Origin.js and here the configurations will be.
+Performance/Error monitoring such as `sentry` and `TinyMonitor` can be built in Origin.js and here the configurations should be.